hmenyus/node-calls-python/README.md

 ```

 ### Development Mode
-During development you may want to update your python code running inside Node without restarting your Node process.
+During development, you may want to update your python code running inside Node without restarting your Node process.
 To achieve this you can reimport your python modules.
 All your python modules will be reimported where the filename of your python module matches the string parameter: ```path/to/your/python/code```.
 ```javascript
 const nodecallspython = require("node-calls-python");